Identifiability of VAR(1) model in a stationary setting: Maximal classes

-Proposition \ref{prop:supp_sig_maxc} and Theorem \ref{thm:set_maxc} imply that there is a bijection between the support of the covariance matrix $\Sigma$ and the set of maximal classes of the underlying graph, meaning that the set of maximal classes contains all the information of the underlying graph that we can reconstruct from the support of $\Sigma$.
-Additionally, by the definition of maximal classes, we are able to reconstruct a list of possible graphs admitting this set of maximal classes.
-Therefore, based on the support of $\Sigma$, a list of possible graphs admitting the corresponding set of maximal classes can be reconstructed.
+Theorem \ref{thm:supp_sig_maxc} and Proposition \ref{prop:set_maxc} imply that there is a bijection between the support of the covariance matrix $\Sigma$ and the set of maximal classes of the underlying graph.
+In this sense, the set of maximal classes captures exactly the graphical information that is recoverable from the support of $\Sigma$.
+We emphasize that this statement does not extend to treks.
+In general, the support of \(\Sigma\) does not allow one to reconstruct the set of treks in the graph.

+Additionally, by Algorithm \ref{alg:maxc_graphs} in Appendix \ref{app:alg_mc}, we are able to reconstruct a list of possible graphs admitting this set of maximal classes.
 The following example is an illustration of how we could apply the results above.

 \begin{example} Let $n=3$, assume the support of $\Sigma$ is

 where $\ast$ represents a non-zero element.
 In this case,

 and